Slips, Trips, and Falls

 - Exterior steps and ramps: Review the condition of your exterior steps.
 Make sure handrails are solid and your steps are not cracking or deteriorating.
 Make sure there is sufficient traction as well.

-- Recreational grounds and other areas: Consider all areas people may be walking such as recreational fields, gardens, or from emergency exits.
+- Recreational grounds and other areas: Consider all areas people may be walking such as recreational fields, gardens, or emergency exits.
 Make sure the ground in these areas is even and free from unnecessary obstacles.

 - Lighting: Proper lighting is critical to ensuring people are able to safely traverse your parking lot and grounds after dark.
 Replace burnt-out bulbs in a timely manner and increase lighting where needed.